Application for an Undergraduate Degree

 To earn a Bachelor of Arts (BA) degree, you must be proficient in a foreign language at the level attained by two years of university-level work.
-Courses used to satisfy the foreign language requirement for the BA degree may not also be used to fulfill the Arts and Letters (A&L) group requirement.
+Courses used to satisfy the foreign language requirement for the BA degree may not also be used to fulfill the Arts and Letters (A&L) area requirement.

 To earn a Bachelor of Science (BS) degree, you must complete the equivalent of one year of college-level work in mathematics.
 All courses taken must be passed with a grade of C- or higher, or P (pass).
-Courses used to satisfy the mathematics requirement for the BS degree may not also be used to fulfill the Science (SCI) group requirement.
+Courses used to satisfy the mathematics requirement for the BS degree may not also be used to fulfill the Science (SCI) area requirement.